 Inspect the locks on your doors and windows:

 Make sure your house is safe and secure.
 Oil any sticky locks and consider a home security system.
 Outdoor lighting adds allure to your home and can increase safety.

 Check under your sinks and anywhere you can access exposed pipes.
 Make certain there isn’t any dampness that could indicate a small leak in the pipes.
-If you come across any opossums, Opossum Removal is key.
+If you come across any opossums, Rat Removal Company is key.

 Inspect for termites and other pests: